Hebrew: mishpat (מִשְׁפָּט) – judgment, justice, ordinance

 - Offering or Ransom: None specified; justice is the principle.

-24. Justice for the Vulnerable
+#LoveNeighbor Justice for the Vulnerable Deuteronomy 24:17-18

-- Penalty or Consequence: No explicit penalty, but risks divine judgment (Deut.
+- No explicit penalty, but risks divine judgment (Deut.
 28:15-68).

-- Offering or Ransom: None; ensuring justice fulfills the command.
+- None; ensuring justice fulfills the command.

 - Commands which are to be done and are not does not fit into any offering's definition?
 Intentionally not doing or doing something which is a do not, does not fit into any offerings definition?